Privacy notice for the Food and You Survey

 How will my information be used?

 Your responses to the survey will be combined with the responses collected from the thousands of other people who are taking part in this research.
 The survey findings will be published in a report, data tables and a dataset.
-Your personal details will be removed so that the published findings will not identify you.
+The results of this research will be anonymous, statistical information only, and you will not be identifiable in any published datasets and reports.
+Your personal details will be stored separately from the survey answers.

 Who will have access to my personal data?